Annual Connection Session

 2018 Connection Session: Identifying Trafficked Youth in Health Care Settings

-Thank you to everyone who joined for the 2018 Connection Session!
-This event featured an informative keynote address, perspectives from the field with Q & A, and interactive, case-based activities.
+The 2018 Connection Session featured informative perspectives from the field and interactive, case-based activities focusing on identifying trafficked youth in health care settings.
 At the end of this session, participants came away with replicable training tools and strategies for screening, identifying, and supporting trafficked and sexually exploited youth.

 2017 Connection Session: Addressing and Preventing Adolescent Substance Use